 “We don’t want people to have their lovely new puppies taken away from them.

-“But illegally imported and unvaccinated puppies are an issue, and it is something which can happen in Sefton as we have seen recently.
+“But illegally imported and unvaccinated puppies are an issue, and it is something which can happen in Sefton.

 “Increasing numbers of puppies are being imported illegally in to the UK from puppy farms in Eastern Europe.